Thema von BalticLegal im Forum Dies ist ein Forum in...

 The process of obtaining a residence permit is relatively complicated and requires knowledge of local legal and procedural issues.
 Our lawyers provide the necessary advice to choose the best type of investment and take care of preparing all the necessary documents and obtaining the residence permit.

-The Latvian Immigration Law provides several ways for foreign investors to obtain a residence permit in Latvia.
+Latvia The Latvian Immigration Law provides several ways for foreign investors to obtain a residence permit in Latvia.
+The most common options are:

-The Lithuanian Immigration Law provides the possibility to apply for a residence permit for up to 1 year by investing in companies.
+Lithuania The Lithuanian Immigration Law provides the possibility to apply for a residence permit for up to 1 year by investing in companies.
 In order to obtain a temporary residence permit in Lithuania, the investment must meet the following conditions:

+a company has at least EUR 28 000 share capital; a company has real economic activities and pays minimum taxes; The presence of an investor is necessary for a company to operate.
+Are you still wondering?
 If you are still considering immigration options and wondering how to apply for a residence permit, what the conditions are and how long it takes, visit this website and find all the necessary information in one step!

 Thema von BalticLegal im Forum Dies ist ein Forum in...